rsharmaofficial/text-to-sql/Lab4.md

-## Task 4.1 — Create Application Files Locally
+## Task 1: Create Application Files Locally

 **Description:**
 Create a dedicated folder on your local machine and save all the application files.

 ### Steps

-**Step 1:** Open your VS Code on your local machine, Create a new folder from the terminal and navigate into it:
+**1.1:** Open your VS Code on your local machine, Create a new folder from the terminal and navigate into it:
 ```
 C:\Users\YourName/> mkdir textsql-app
 C:\Users\YourName/> cd textsql-app
 ```

-**Step 2:** Inside that folder, create the following 3 files using VS Code or Notepad:
+**1.2:** Inside that folder, create the following 3 files using VS Code or Notepad:
 - `main.py`
 - `requirements.txt`
 - `startup.sh`

 ![](./Media/Lab4/image1.png)

-> ✅ **Verify:** All 3 files exist in your local folder
+>  **Verify:** All 3 files exist in your local folder

 ---

-## Task 4.2 — Review Application Files
+## Task 2 — Review Application Files

 **Description:**
 Before deploying, review the four files that make up your application.
 Each file has a specific role in the Function Call Dynamic Query pipeline.